skeres/httpGetApp/README.md

-helm create frontend : create tree of helm files helm template ./helm/frontend : show yml files that will be generated helm install my-helm-frontend --debug --dry-run ./helm/frontend : to simulate a deployment helm install my-helm-frontend ./helm/frontend : to remove deployment from cluster helm uninstall my-helm-frontend
+helm create frontend : create tree of helm files helm template ./helm/frontend : show yml files that will be generated helm install my-helm-frontend --debug --dry-run ./helm/frontend : to simulate a deployment helm install my-helm-frontend ./helm/frontend : to install deployment from cluster helm uninstall my-helm-frontend

 For debugging, create a busybox POD and ssh into it